ryman1/keeweb-wiki/FAQ.md

 ### Features
 Q: When will my issue be fixed?
 A: Please check the Milestone field for this issue.
 Possible values:
-- vN.M.x: in the upcoming hotfix for a currently published version
+- vN.M.x: in the upcoming hotfix for the currently published version
 - vN.M: in vN.M release, according to the [roadmap](TODO)
 - vN.x: in some release after the current release
 - Future: I don't know, maybe never